Niall Horan: I will cherish every moment with Liam Payne forever

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-Niall Horan has said he will “cherish every moment” he had with Liam Payne “forever” following the death of his One Direction bandmate.
+Niall Horan has paid a touching tribute to his One Direction bandmate Liam Payne saying he did not realise when he last saw him he would be saying “goodbye forever”.

-Payne, who rose to fame with the boy band on The X Factor, died after falling from a third-floor balcony of the Casa Sur Hotel in the Argentine capital Buenos Aires on Wednesday.
+Payne died aged 31 after falling from a third floor balcony of the Casa Sur Hotel in Buenos Aires on Wednesday, having previously flown in to Argentina to watch Horan perform on tour.

+Horan said he will “cherish every moment” he had with his bandmate “forever” after they rose to global stardom together with their fellow bandmates Harry Styles, Louis Tomlinson and Zayn Malik following the boy band placing third on The X Factor in 2010.

 “I’m absolutely devastated about the passing of my amazing friend, Liam.
-It just doesn’t feel real”, Horan wrote in an Instagram post.
+It just doesn’t feel real”, Horan wrote in an Instagram post alongside a photo of the singer giving Payne a piggyback ride in their younger days.

 “Liam had an energy for life and a passion for work that was infectious.
 He was the brightest in every room and always made everyone feel happy and secure.